-- The total cost of this visa process, including BUNAC sponsorship and the visa, is around GBP790.
+- The total cost of this visa process, including BUNAC sponsorship and the visa, is around £790 GBP.

 - Be 18 years of age or over on the date that your UK visa becomes valid and under the age of 31 when you apply.

-- You’ll also have to pay the healthcare surcharge as part of your application ,of £150 yearly entitling you to UK healthcare.
+- You will also have to pay the healthcare surcharge as part of your application.
+It costs £150 GBP yearly and entitles you to UK healthcare.
 This is obligatory!
-Since the visa will last for 2 consecutive years, you will be required to pay £300 in total.
+Since the visa will last for 2 consecutive years, you will be required to pay £300 GBP in total.

-- You’ll also need tuberculosis (TB) test results if you’re from a country where you have to take the test.
+- You will also need tuberculosis (TB) test results if you are from a country where you have to take the test.

-- Note: If you have a criminal record or any convictions within a year before your program start date, there could be an issue with getting your visa approved.
-Also, if you’ve applied for any previous visas with the UKVI, let them know as this may delay your visa process.
+Note: If you have a criminal record or any convictions within a year before your program start date, there could be an issue with getting your visa approved.
+Also, if you have applied for any previous visas with the UKVI, let them know as this may delay your visa process.